eandablo/gympals/README.md

 [You can visit the deployed proyect here](https://gympals-6af3102877bb.herokuapp.com/)

+## Agile strategy

+In agreement to Agile protocol, user stories were created in the Github repository using the [project feature](https://github.com/users/eandablo/projects/4).
+Initial user stories increased as the project progreesed in small sessions of about six hours long each.
+User stories were labeled either as must have or maybe.
+In each session, one or two user stories from the to do pile were moved to in progress in the project canvas.
+If stories were concluded during the sessio, they were moved to the done pile.
+Uncomplete user stories were sent back to the to do list.
+This progress was repeated until all user stories were moved to done list or excluded from the project if found superfluous.

 ## User Stories

 - As a New User I can a welcome page on entering the app with enough information so that I understand the GOAL of this app.